k2shah/wadl/README.md

 WADL is a python package for planning surveys over large areas using one or more UAV (Unpersoned Aerial Vehicle).
 WADL take in a geofence and desired gird spacing and produces a series of routes to survey the area inside the geofence.

 The project was motivated by the need for efficient route planning for multi-robot systems.
-WADL designed and use in a 2019-2020 survey of
+WADL was designed and used in a 2019-2020 survey of
 Adélie penguins over [Cape Crozier, Ross Island, Antarctica](https://goo.gl/maps/wrMTuMq5kyNxZafx8) If you are interested in the technical details please see our paper <>

 This work was supported by grant XX